-Format no vlan <vlan-list>
+Format no vlan <vlan-list></vlan-list> Mode VLAN Config

 vlan acceptframe

 This command sets the frame acceptance mode per interface.
 For VLAN Only mode, untagged frames or priority frames received on this interface are discarded.
 For Admit All mode, untagged frames or priority frames received on this interface are accepted and assigned the value of the interface VLAN ID for this port.
 With either option, VLAN tagged frames are forwarded in accordance with the IEEE 802.1Q VLAN Specification.